 Dolby Atmos Mixing For Music

 Dolby Atmos is a Dolby Laboratories audio technology that enables surround sound reproduction with height information.
-It hit the scene in 2012 as Dolby Atmos Cinema, a movie theater format.
+It first appeared in 2012 as Dolby Atmos Cinema, a movie theater format.
 In 2014, Dolby released the Dolby Atmos home theater system, which allows people to listen to movies and other content in Dolby Atmos on their home entertainment equipment.

-Dolby Atmos Audio Mixing is becoming increasingly popular in recording studios as it allows sound engineers to create immersive soundscapes with greater control over the output.
-Dolby Atmos mixing requires a specialized Dolby Atmos mixing console or software and involves creating multiple audio tracks, which combine into a single Dolby Atmos mix.
-It also has a unique LUFS standard.
-The standard is -18 LUFS.
+Dolby Atmos Audio Mixing is becoming increasingly popular in recording studios, allowing sound engineers to create immersive soundscapes with greater control over the output.
+Dolby Atmos mixing requires a specialized console or software and involves creating multiple audio tracks that combine into a single Dolby Atmos mix.
+It also has a unique LUFS standard: -18 LUFS.
 This standard allows playback on any system without distortion.

 Dolby Atmos Mixing For Music Photo of Starsound Studios' Dolby Atmos Room